AbhinavRaj-7769/AbhinavRaj-7769/README.md

 👋 Hey there!
-I'm AbhinaV, a web developer with a strong foundation in the MERN stack.
+I'm Abhinav, a web developer with a strong foundation in the MERN stack.

 🚀 Specialized in crafting dynamic user interfaces using React, while also delving deeper into server-side development and database management with Node.js, Express, and MongoDB.